-Prior to the announcement of the REPOND Grant, a collaborative obesity monitoring program initiated by the Greater Shepparton Public Health Advisory Committee and supported by Deakin University developed a local obesity monitoring program in 2016.
+Prior to the announcement of the REPOND Grant, a collaborative obesity monitoring program initiated by Goulburn Valley Primary Care Partnership (GVPCP) and the Greater Shepparton Public Health Advisory Committee, with the support and guidance of Deakin University developed a local healthy weight range monitoring program in 2016.
+A significant part of the research methodology behind this initiative is based on a community led change approach, supported by gaining and using local data in real time, then utilising a systems thinking and collective impact approach to engage the community to lead investment and commitment to long-term change through greater awareness.
 Primary School students in years 2, 4 and 6 were surveyed and measured to capture their health status, physical activity, nutrition and wellbeing.

-- From 62 schools invited across the Goulburn Valley area (GV) 39 participated, being 23 in Greater Shepparton from a possible 36 - A total of 1,616 students participated from the $\ensuremath{\mathsf{GV}}$ - Of 1,493 students who had complete height and weight measurements recorded 36.3 per cent were classified as overweight or obese; Greater Shepparton (GS) 37.5 per cent, Moira 33 per cent and Strathbogie 29.6 per cent
+- From 62 schools invited across the Goulburn Valley area (GV) 39 participated, being 23 in Greater Shepparton from a possible 36 - A total of 1,616 students participated from the GV - Of 1,493 students who had complete height and weight measurements recorded 36.3 per cent were classified as overweight or obese; Greater Shepparton (GS) 37.5 per cent, Moira 33 per cent and Strathbogie 29.6 per cent